yannickcr/eslint-plugin-react/docs/rules/sort-default-props.md

-# Enforce defaultProps declarations alphabetical sorting (react/jsx-sort-default-props)
+# Enforce defaultProps declarations alphabetical sorting (react/sort-default-props)

-**Deprecation notice**: This rule is deprecated.
-It has been renamed to [sort-default-props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/sort-default-props.md).

 Some developers prefer to sort `defaultProps` declarations alphabetically to be able to find necessary declarations easier at a later time.
 Others feel that it adds complexity and becomes a burden to maintain.